Smooth toadfish

-The smooth toadfish (Tetractenos glaber) is a species of fish in the pufferfish family Tetraodontidae.
-It is native to shallow coastal and estuarine waters of southeastern Australia, where it is widespread and abundant.
+The smooth toadfish (Tetractenos glaber) is a species of ray-finned fish in the pufferfish family Tetraodontidae, native to shallow coastal and estuarine waters of southeastern Australia, where it is widespread and abundant.
 French naturalist Christophe-Paulin de La Poix de Fréminville described the species in 1813, though early records confused it with its close relative, the common toadfish (T. hamiltonii).
-The two are the only members of the genus Tetractenos after going through several taxonomic changes since discovery.
+The two species are the only members of the genus Tetractenos after going through several taxonomic changes since discovery.

-Up to 16 cm long with distinctive leopard-like dark markings on its dorsal side, the smooth toadfish has a rounded front and tapers to a narrow tail at the back.
-Unlike most of its relatives, it does not have prominent spines on its body.
-Like other pufferfish, it can inflate itself with water or air.
-It forages for its preferred foods—molluscs and crustaceans—in sand and mud of the bottom sediment.
-Often an unwanted catch by anglers, the smooth toadfish is highly poisonous because of the tetrodotoxin present in its body, and eating it may result in death.
+Up to 16 cm long with distinctive leopard-like dark spots on its dorsal side, the smooth toadfish has a rounded snout and tapers to a narrow tail at the back.
+Like other pufferfish, it can inflate itself with water or air as an anti-predator defense, but does not have prominent spines on its body (hence the name "smooth") unlike most of its relatives.
+It prefers and forages for molluscs and crustaceans in sand and mud of the bottom sediment.
+Often an unwanted catch by anglers, the smooth toadfish contains high levels of tetrodotoxin and may result in death if eaten.